 To make the cheesecake, you simply mix the ingredients.
 I recommend using a hand held mixer or stand mixer.

-The key will cheesecake, however, is you don't want to overmix the eggs or your cheesecake will start to taste a little like an omelet.
+A key to successful cheesecake is to not overmix the eggs or your cheesecake will start to taste a little like an omelet.
 The key is to mix the eggs one at a time just until incorporated.

 Then let it be.